yomguy/PiPlayer/README.md

 PiPlayer : audio sample player for the Rpi
 ---------------------------------------------

-a gstreamer based media sample player for the Raspberry Pi trigerred by GPIO or OSC callbacks.
+a minimalistic gstreamer based media sample player for the Raspberry Pi trigerred by GPIO or OSC callbacks.

 Usage